aanastasiou/dgtools/doc/source/brainfuck.rst

 A Brainfuck compiler
 ====================

 Brainfuck is probably the most widespread of the "esoteric" programming languages.

-It is immensely valuable though, because of two striking characteristics:

-1. It is Turing complete.
-2. It has 8 "commands", here they are:``+-><.,[]`` and a chunk of memory (e.g a simple array).
+It is a Turing complete language with 8 instructions that read and modify an array of bytes of finite size.

-Stating that a particular "machine" is Turing complete is...scaringly important.
-It implies that *anything that is computable*, can be computed with this machine.

-Stating that this "machine" can achieve this with just 8 commands and a chunk of memory implies that computation can be broken down into a minimal set of fundamental operations.
-Operations that have nothing to do with CPUs, memory buses and anyhting else we might already be associating with "computers".
+Stating that a particular "machine" is Turing complete implies that *anything that is computable*, can be computed with it.
+And, stating that this "machine" can achieve this with just 8 commands and some memory implies that computation, any computation, can be broken down into a minimal set of fundamental operations.

-Granted, computers **can** compute stuff.
-But anything that can add, subtract, iterate and more importantly remember, can "compute".
-In other words, taken to the extreme, it is possible to write a Brainfuck program that implements "World of Warcraft".
+In other words, taken to the extreme, it **is** possible to write a Brainfuck program that implements something like "World of Warcraft".
 It is not going to be easy.
 It is not going to be human readable or easy to follow.

 But it **is** doable.
-And this is what makes Brainfuck and other programming languages in the same league, scaringly important.
-And fun, just like a brainteaser.
+And this is what makes Brainfuck and other similar programming languages worth a second look.

 There are a tonne of Brainfuck compilers out there.
-And if you think a compiler as a computation process, there are even Brainfuck interpreters.
+And if you think of a compiler itself as a computation process, there are even Brainfuck interpreters.
 That is, programs written in Brainfuck that *operate over an input that represents a Brainfuck program and re-produce its outcome*.

-And so the objective was set: *"Is it possible to write a Brainfuck compiler for the Digirule?"*
+And with this, the objective was set: *"Is it possible to write a Brainfuck compiler for the Digirule?"*

-Because if this is possible, then this means that we can "ignore" the tens of instructions in the Digirule instruction set and achieve the same outcome with just 8 Brainfuck instructions.
+Because, if it is possible, then this means that we can "ignore" the tens of instructions in the Digirule instruction set and achieve the same outcome with just the 8 Brainfuck instructions.

-Needless to say, if you have read up to this point, that it **is** possible.
-And given the proliferation of computer languages, compilers, transpilers, etc, it is not even "new".
+Needless to say, if you have reached this point, that it **is** possible.
+And given the proliferation of computer languages, compilers, transpilers, etc, it is not even a "new" idea.

 It is however fun to have done and if you are interested in finding out more about how it works keep reading.

 Alternatively, you can simply jump to the practical section that outlines the Brainfuck programs you can use with the Brainfuck compiler.